 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name:ABN AMRO Funds Fund of Mandates Euro Corporate Bonds
+Product name:Legal entity identifier:ABN AMRO Funds Insight Euro ESG Corporate Bonds549300SJ3V951NBLB873